LostArtefacts/TRX/docs/trx/lua/reference/MATH.md

 - <a id="math.Box" name="math.Box"></a>[lua]`trx.math.Box`

     An axis-aligned box.
-Whether it is placed in the world or in something's own frame is for whatever hands it over to say.
+Whether it is placed in the world or in something's own frame is for the call that hands it over to say.

     Properties:
     - <a id="math.Box.max_x" name="math.Box.max_x"></a>**`max_x`**: [trx.math.Distance](#math.Distance).
 East edge.